Quick Pizza Dough Recipe

 Storing Leftovers

-• Refrigerate: Store extra dough in the fridge for up to 3 days.
-Lightly oil it and seal in a container or zipper bag to keep it fresh.
+- Refrigerate: Keep any extra dough in the fridge for up to 3 days.
+Lightly coat with oil and seal in a container or zipper bag to keep it fresh and ready.

-• Freeze: Coat dough balls with oil, wrap tightly in plastic wrap, then seal inside a freezer bag with all the air pressed out.
-Freeze for up to 3 months without losing flavor or texture.
+- Freeze: Coat your dough balls with oil, wrap tightly in plastic wrap, then pop them into a freezer bag with all the air pressed out.
+Freeze for up to 3 months without losing texture or flavor.

-• To thaw: Let frozen dough thaw overnight in the fridge, then bring it to room temperature for 20–30 minutes before rolling and shaping.
+- To thaw: Let your frozen dough thaw overnight in the fridge, then bring it to room temp for 20–30 minutes before rolling and shaping it into pizza or quick flatbreads like homemade pita bread.

 Reliable Homemade Pizza Dough